wp-plugins/wp-members/readme.txt

 == Changelog ==

-= 3.0.10 =
+= 3.1.0 =

-This is an intermediate update leading to 3.1.0.
-This package contains several fixes included as part of the 3.1.0 development as well as some changes for new 3.1.0 settings.
-As a result of testing the 3.1.0 development package up to this point, this package is being made available for testing.
+This package contains several fixes, some new filters, new field types and other functional improvements.

 * Some general code cleanup, reviewing inline documentation and comments.
 * Fixed issue for sidebar with redirect_to parameter set in widget settings.